soundpress/RulesOfNYC/docs/c26/index.rst

 (a) [Inapplicable, City Planning Rules 43 RCNY § 5-02(a).
 Superseded by City Planning Rules 43 RCNY § 5-05(a).
 See also City Planning Rules 43 RCNY § 5-02(b)(2) and 43 RCNY § 5-02(d).]Each agency shall ascertain whether an application need be filed pursuant to this section, employing lists of actions, classified as either exempt, Type I or Type II pursuant to 43 RCNY §§ 6-04
 									 and 6-15
-									 of this chapter, respectively, which lists shall be certified by the lead agencies.
+									, respectively, which lists shall be certified by the lead agencies.

 (b) [Introductory paragraph inapplicable, City Planning Rules 43 RCNY § 5-02(a).
 Paragraph (b) superseded by City Planning Rules § 5-08.]
-The applicant initiating the proposed action, other than an exempt or Type II action pursuant to 43 RCNY § 6-04 of this chapter, shall file an application with the lead agencies, which application shall include a Project Data Statement and such other documents and additional information as the lead agencies may require to conduct an environmental analysis to determine whether the action may or will not have a significant effect on the environment.
+The applicant initiating the proposed action, other than an exempt or Type II action pursuant to 43 RCNY § 6-04, shall file an application with the lead agencies, which application shall include a Project Data Statement and such other documents and additional information as the lead agencies may require to conduct an environmental analysis to determine whether the action may or will not have a significant effect on the environment.
 Where possible existing City applications shall be modified to incorporate this procedure and a one-stop review process developed;

-   (1) within 20 calendar days of receipt of a determination pursuant to 43 RCNY § 6-03(b) of this chapter, if applicable, the lead agencies shall notify the applicant, in writing, whether the application is complete or whether additional information is required;
+   (1) within 20 calendar days of receipt of a determination pursuant to 43 RCNY § 6-03(b), if applicable, the lead agencies shall notify the applicant, in writing, whether the application is complete or whether additional information is required;

    (2) [Determination pursuant to 43 RCNY § 5-03(b) deemed to refer to lead agency selection pursuant to City Planning Rules 43 RCNY § 5-03.
 See City Planning Rules 43 RCNY § 5-02(b)(3).] when all required information has been received, the lead agencies shall notify the applicant, in writing, that the application is complete.